 - Less Control.
 If you invest in a target-date fund, you lose some control over your portfolio and its asset allocation.
 You rely on the fund managers to adjust the fund’s mixture of stocks and bonds for you based on what they think is best.
 Make sure you agree with the fund’s plan for adjusting the portfolio’s balance of stocks and bonds (also called a glide path) as you age.

 - Less Flexibility.
 Using a target-date fund, especially in a taxable brokerage account, makes it harder to adjust your strategy on the fly.
-If you decide to reduce your weighting in stocks, you have to sell out of the target-date fund.
+If you decide to change your investment mix, such as by reducing your weighting in stocks, you have to sell out of the target-date fund.
 Then, you can buy one that holds more bonds or build a portfolio using multiple mutual funds.
 If you have to sell out of a fund entirely in a taxable account to adjust your asset allocation, you could face significant capital gains taxes.
 In a tax-advantaged account such as a 401(k) or IRA, this is less of an issue because sales don’t trigger capital gains taxes.

 - Fees.
 Like all mutual funds, target-date funds charge a management fee.
 This fee, also called an expense ratio, is typically a percentage of the assets you have invested.
 Fees can be a significant drain on your portfolio’s returns, so look for a fund that keeps costs low.